Shogakukan: Genghis Khan controversy

-On February 26, Mongolians and citizens from China's Inner Mongolia Autonomous Region residing in Japan sent a formal letter of protest to Shogakukan and a group of approximately 90 demonstrators protested in front of Shogakukan Inc.'s headquarters.
-Major bookselling chains, Kinokuniya, Miraiya and Kumazawa pulled the publication off its shelves after the Mongolian Embassy of Tokyo filed an official complaint with the Japanese Foreign Ministry.
-In March 2018, Shogakukan issued a further public apology, announced a national recall of the magazine and offered reimbursement to magazine goers.
-CoroCoro Comic's website also published an apology by Asumi Yoshino, author of the serialized manga, Yarisugi!!!
-Itazura-kun, which contained the controversial cartoon drawing.
+On February 26, Mongolians and citizens of China's Inner Mongolia autonomous region resident in Japan sent a formal letter of protest to Shogakukan, while some 90 demonstrators protested in front of company headquarters.
+Major bookselling chains Kinokuniya, Miraiya and Kumazawa pulled the publication off shelves after the Mongolian Embassy in Tokyo filed an official complaint with the Ministry of Foreign Affairs.
+In March 2018, Shogakukan issued another public apology, announced a national recall of the magazine and offered a refund to magazine patrons.
+CoroCoro Comic's website also published an apology by Asumi Yoshino, author of the serialized manga Yarisugi!!!
+Itazura-kun which contained the controversial image.